Wellable

 Stimulate intellectual growth and personal development with a reading challenge.
 Have employees set individual reading goals or select a book for the team to read at the same pace.
 Extra points if the book is related to wellness!

-How To Engage Employees In Wellness Challenges
+Tips to Engage Employees in Wellness Challenges

-Keep It Simple
+1. Keep It Simple

 Confusion can quickly put a wellness challenge on hold.
 If employees don’t understand one element of the program, they will choose not to participate.
 It’s critical to keep every aspect of the program simple, including how the challenge is scored, how winners are determined, and which rewards await.
 Simplicity helps you keep communication simple, which is a must.